Oil set for worst week in months over Trump's tariff blow

-Oil prices fell over 1 per cent on Friday, and were on track for the worst week in months over U.S. President Donald Trump's new tariffs, stoking concerns that a global trade war could hurt oil demand.
+Oil prices were down nearly 2 per cent on Friday, and on track for the worst week in months over U.S. President Donald Trump's new tariffs, stoking concerns that a global trade war could hurt oil demand.

-Brent futures fell 76 cents to $69.38 a barrel by 0532 GMT, while U.S. West Texas Intermediate crude futures were down 78 cents, or 0.5 per cent, to $66.13.
+Brent futures fell $1.28 to $68.86 a barrel by 0703 GMT, while U.S. West Texas Intermediate crude futures fell $1.29 to $65.66.
 Brent was on course for its biggest weekly loss in percentage terms since the week ended October 14, and WTI since the week ended January 21.

 While the highly anticipated tariff announcement by Trump on Wednesday sank crude prices, the impact was more severe elsewhere.
 Investors scrambled to the safety of bonds, the Japanese yen and gold, as the news sent shockwaves through global financial markets.